tomfishemoji/tomfishemoji.github.io/_posts/2018-01-19-foss-resolution.md

 - [Gmail](https://mail.google.com/) ➔ [OVH Mail](https://www.ovh.co.uk/emails/email-pro/) — Again, I don't really do much emailing, so this was an easy switch.
 OVH does cost about 2 quid a month, but that's fine for the extra stuff it has (using actual domains and that, *cough* tomcar670fast *cough*).

 **Added Jan 21st:**
-- [Google Forms](https://forms.google.com) ➔ [Tellform](https://www.tellform.com/) - I don't tend to make many forms, but when I do, Typeform is my new goto.
+- [Google Forms](https://forms.google.com) ➔ [Tellform](https://www.tellform.com/) - I don't tend to make many forms, but when I do, Tellform is my new goto.
 It's open source and I don't even need to selfhost it myself!
 - [Plex](https://plex.tv) ➔ [Emby](https://emby.media) - Plex is cool and all, but Emby offers a nicer UI (imo) and more fine control over your server settings.
 In my limited experience, it also seems to perform much better too.

 ---